 Last we checked, this takes a decent amount of planning.

 Check … check … check

 Before going live, check your audio and visual quality.
 If using a handheld device, a mount will keep the shakes at bay.
 If you don’t need to be out in the action, broadcasting from your desktop is an audio and camera-friendly option.

 Select a location with minimal background noise and distractions.
 Sometimes viewers also need a friendly reminder to shut off their distractions, too – remind them to leave the multi-tasking to Edgar!

 Nothing is more disabling than a bad broadband connection.
-Download a speed test app (like this one) to check your Wi-Fi or 4G in advance.
+Download a speed test app to check your Wi-Fi or 4G in advance.
 If the connection is questionable, consider Live Audio, Facebook’s latest live podcast-style feature, instead.

 Prep … prep … prep

 You don’t need a 100%-scripted broadcast.
 In fact, depending on your comfort level, a nimble approach gives you flexibility to pivot based on questions or live reactions – you know, Love, Haha, Wow, Sad, or Angry.
 If that dad joke falls flat, you’ll want to think on your feet.
 (Trust us – we’ve been there.)
 We recommend memorizing your opening two minutes, so you’re strong out of the gate.
 From there, a loose outline should do the trick!

 Think through your desired outcome and how you will achieve it.

 Do a practice run, especially if you’re a newbie.
 You can even record and play back a live broadcast to yourself by selecting “only me” from the “share with” drop-down menu.
 You can also adjust this from your desktop privacy settings.